The Best College Search Websites, Books, and Apps

 We couldn’t leave ourselves off this list!
 With CollegeXpress’s College Search tool, you can browse schools by keyword, state, major, and more.
 There are also advanced options that allow you to search by school type, student body and campus size, sports, religion, and specialty schools.
 Over 800 lists and rankings offer another way to search on CX.
 These aren't your typical college rankings—they cover just about everything, from top Engineering programs to football powerhouses to activist campuses to colleges that allow pets.
 When you create a free CollegeXpress account, you can even request information from any of the featured colleges and universities directly.
 Just click the “Yes, Connect Me” button on a school’s profile to get recruited!

-Related: College Search Do’s and Don’ts
+Related: Proven Do's and Don'ts for College Search Excellence

 College search apps